crcdng/gm/README.md

 In the Arduino IDE load the "Examples -> Firmata -> StandardFirmataPlus" sketch.
 Then close the IDE.
 In this project we use node.js to talk to the Arduino running the Firmata sketch.

 To test collecting, you need a Tezos wallet - I am using [Temple](https://templewallet.com/).
-I made a special NFT for development https://hicetnunc.art/objkt/181212 (0.01 tez) but you can use any OBJKT number you want of course.
+I made a special NFT for development https://hicetnunc.art/objkt/181212 (0.01 tez, currently a few cents) but you can use any OBJKT number you want of course.
 Enter the number of your OBJKT on this line:

 ```
 const OBJKT_ID = "181212";  // put your OBJKT ID here